onqtam/headjack/src/what_really_is_headjack.md

 # The address space of the World Computer

-Headjack's [virtual memory](https://en.wikipedia.org/wiki/Virtual_memory) has enough space to address practically infinite number of events with the concatenation of 4 integers (64bit/32bit/64bit/32bit - see [addressing](addressing.md)) + the ability for [intra-document (fractal) addressing](possibilities.md#intra-document-addressing) which is much better for indexing than hashes.
+Headjack's address space can be thought of as [virtual memory](https://en.wikipedia.org/wiki/Virtual_memory) and is enough for practically infinite number of events with the concatenation of 4 integers (64bit/32bit/64bit/32bit - see [addressing](addressing.md)) + the ability for [intra-document (fractal) addressing](knowledge_management.md#intra-document-addressing) - much better for indexing than hashes.
 We can build an infinite-core world computer atop this [distributed shared memory](https://en.wikipedia.org/wiki/Distributed_shared_memory).

 <!-- It enables the construction of global [causally consistent](https://en.wikipedia.org/wiki/Causal_consistency) distributed systems in regards to authorization. -->